jacoblee93/airtable-query-examples/README.md

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg?" width="192">](https://deploy.stdlib.com/)

 This project contains an endpoint that queries data from an Airtable base as an authless API.
 It wraps the [airtable.query.select](https://autocode.com/stdlib/airtable/query/#select) API and makes the data available for frontend calls.
-You can deploy this API in just a few clicks onto Autocode by clicking the button above and linking your desired Airtable Base.
+You can deploy this API in just a few clicks onto Autocode by clicking the button above and linking your desired Airtable base.

-This behavior is completely customizable by editing the API code and redeploying.
+This behavior is completely customizable –– everything is code that you can edit and redeploy.
 The only things you'll need are an Autocode account and an Airtable base!

 ## Making Queries